data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 ToneBase is a web-based information system designed to facilitate online music instruction through the posting, curation, and viewing of online videos.

-The [ToneBase Team](https://twitter.com/tonebaseteam) comprised of student fellows from the [Yale Entrepreneurial Institute](https://www.city.yale.edu/) (YEI) commissioned Data Creative to build the [ToneBase API 1.0](https://tonebase-api.herokuapp.com/), a RESTful back-end web service to power the [front-end client application](https://tonebase.co/) they built themselves.
+The [ToneBase Team](https://twitter.com/tonebaseteam) comprised student fellows from the [Yale Entrepreneurial Institute](https://www.city.yale.edu/) (YEI).
+They commissioned Data Creative to build the [ToneBase API 1.0](https://tonebase-api.herokuapp.com/), a RESTful back-end web service to power the [front-end client application](https://tonebase.co/) they built themselves.

-During the project engagement, I was inspired by the vision and development capabilities of the ToneBase team.
+I was thankful the terms of the engagement allowed me to develop the API using open source technologies like PostgreSQL and Ruby on Rails, and release the software according to an [open source license](https://github.com/data-creative/tonebase-api/blob/master/LICENSE.md).
+Throughout the entirety of the project engagement, I was inspired by the passion, vision, and development capabilities of the ToneBase team.
 Their collaboration led to a successful project which met requirements and was delivered on-time.

 ## Project Management

 This project was planned, designed, and developed from conception to final delivery in less than 45 days using a traditional ("waterfall") systems development methodology, infused with some "agile" system development techniques.

+> There's a lot of waterfall-bashing going around these days, but I find its the most efficient methodology, especially for client engagements, and especially if you are experienced and capable, and have developed similar systems in the past.
+Waterfall forces you to have a plan, and allows you to push back effectively against scope creep.
+For a straightforward Rails API based on clear requirements, I stand by the waterfall method.
+It doesn't mean you have to abandon agile practices like version control, collaborative issue-tracking, and iterative releases.

 Project efforts consisted of an initial "Discovery Phase" followed eventually by a ten day "Planning Phase", three week-long "Development Sprints", and a final week-long "Maintenance Phase".